MYTH #1: CBD IS ILLEGAL

 MYTH #4: CBD IS MEDICAL MARIJUANA

 Medical Marijuana and CBD are very different.
 Medical Marijuana uses only the flower of the plant, and often it is grown for maximum THC content.
-THC is used for all sorts of therapeutic needs, and maybe someday all Americans will be able to enjoy the benefits of Medical Marijuana, but until then CBD may be the answer you’ve been looking for.
+THC is used for all sorts of therapeutic needs, and maybe someday all Americans will be able to enjoy the benefits of Medical Marijuana, but until then CBD, and other cannabinoids such as CBG and CBN, may be the answer you’ve been looking for.

 MYTH #5: NO CREDIBLE STUDIES SHOW CBD WORKS